ExelerX/Tools-on-Websites/README.md

 #### [Website Spam](https://exelerx.github.io/Tools-on-Websites/Prank-Links/Window_Spam.html)

-`It opens the websites really fast!!!
-The browser may automatically disable it so nothing opens.`
+`It opens the websites really fast, so be warned!!!
+The browser may automatically disable it!`

 `Bugs: None or Unknown`